Z-Ray-Entertainment/prime-helper-ui/README.md

 ### prime-toggle
 Switches the driver from intel to nvidia or vise versa.
-Checks the current condifured driver and will use the opposite.
+Checks the current configured driver and will use the opposite.

 ### prime-boot
-Set's the gpu driver to be used at boot.
-This can be intel, nvidia or offload
+Set the gpu driver to be used at boot.
+This can be intel, nvidia or offload.
+The selection menu also pre-selects the current boot driver.
+This means you can also use this to investigate which driver is currently configured to be used at boot.

 #### prime-i18n
 Helper script to display localized messages by reading the content of $LANG.